malachigamblin/Server-Side-APIs-Challenge-Weather-Dashboard/README.md

 ## Usage

 To search for weather data for a specific city, type its name in the search input field.
 If you wish to obtain weather data for previously searched cities, click on them in the history section.
-To clear the search history, click the 'Clear History' button.
+To clear the search history, click the 'Clear Search History' button.

 ## Links